Quesnel Pool Upgrades and Referendum

 Given that property values increased significantly in both the CRD and the city this past year, does any of that tax windfall go to this project?

-Jason asked over 1 year ago
+Jason asked over 2 years ago

 Property taxes do not automatically go up because assessed values increase.
 Your property taxes are based on two factors: the assessed value of your property and the tax rate set by the local government taxing authority.
 The assessed value of your property is determined by BC Assessment.
 The North Cariboo Recreation and Parks Service (NCRP), which includes the Arts and Recreation Centre, is a regional service.
 The tax rate is set each year by the Cariboo Regional District (CRD).
 Tax rates for the NCRP Service for the nine property classes are not fixed and are adjusted each year based on the budget set by the Regional District and the total assessed value of properties in the taxation area.
 In 2022 the overall tax requisition for NCRP increased by 4% to support the budget approved by the CRD.
 Because of the increase in assessed values, the residential property tax rate decreased in 2022 (from 1.376350 to 1.23767), which resulted in most property owners experiencing an increase of approximately 4% in the their property taxes for the NCRP Service.
 This increase was to support the budget approved for the Service.